flast101/HTB-writeups/book/index.md

 There is another solution which personally I don't like very much.
 Now that we are root, we can see that there is a _**.ssh/**_ directory in _**/root**_.
 So, it means that using **`logrotten`**, we could modify this directory, cat or copy the SSH private key /root/.shh/id_rsa to SSH as root user.

-What I dont like whit this solution is that there could not be a _**.ssh**_ directory with a ssh private key here.
+What I dont like with this solution is that it happens that there is no _**.ssh**_ directory with a ssh private key here.
 This solution won't work in such a case.

 The last solution would be to **`cat /etc/shadow`** to get the root password hash and then try to crack it with **`hashcat`**.
 I didn't try it but the hash is sha512crypt (**`hashcat -m 1800`**), so you might need a shit load of luck if the password is not weak...